AlEscher/pwndbg-gui/README.md

 - [Qt PySide6](https://www.qt.io/download-open-source) as the GUI framework
 - [Pygdbmi](https://github.com/cs01/pygdbmi) for interaction with GDB in MI mode
 - [psutil](https://pypi.org/project/psutil/) for cross-platform access to process information

+## Disclaimer
+This tool was developed as project for the Binary Exploitation practical course at TUM.
+All features are targeted to complete the pwning challanges during the course.
+If you like it, but have a usecase that is currently not supported feel free to contribute or report an issue.